 3. Tag your legislators on social media and request a local coffee hour this summer and then show up with the one-pager (or set visits in Lansing before they leave for break)

-4. Notify and engage clients and direct them to call using this Client Notice/Call Script
+4. Notify and engage clients by directing them to make phone calls using this Client Notice/Call Script

 Limited Licensed Social Workers (LLMSWs), Limited Licensed Professional Counselors (LLPCs), Limited Licensed Marriage and Family Therapists (LLMFTs), Temporary Limited Licensed Psychologist (TLLP), and other limited-license behavioral health professionals have: